SamambaMan/django-payzen/docs/payment_request.rst

 PaymentRequest
 ==============

-Have a look at the `Payment Request model <https://github.com/bsvetchine/django-payzen/blob/master/django_payzen/models.py>`_ and at the `Payzen documentation <https://www.payzen.eu/wp-content/uploads/integration/Guide_d_implementation_formulaire_paiement_V2_Payzen_V2.9f.pdf>`_ to see all the parameters that are supported by payzen.
+Have a look at the `Payment Request model <https://github.com/bsvetchine/django-pypayzen/blob/master/django_pypayzen/models.py>`_ and at the `Payzen documentation <https://www.payzen.eu/wp-content/uploads/integration/Guide_d_implementation_formulaire_paiement_V2_Payzen_V2.9f.pdf>`_ to see all the parameters that are supported by payzen.

 Be careful about the amount parameter ; its value is always a positive integer repesenting the amount in cents.

 ::

-    from django_payzen import models as pz_models
+    from django_pypayzen import models as pz_models

     payment_request = pz_models.PaymentRequest(
         amount=1000  # corresponds to 10 € if no vads_currency supplied